The Mayors Project started on a day like any other, in a meeting in a City Hall board room.

 One of the most basic findings of the study was that people don't know very much about Canadian mayors.
 It's a bit embarrassing, actually.
 So I built this website.
-It's a quick and easy resource to learn more about the role of the mayor in Canada, meet people who are mayors, follow mayoral election campaigns, and follow research related to mayors in Canada.
+It's a quick and easy resource to learn more about the role of the mayor in Canada, meet people who are mayors, and follow research related to mayors in Canada.